 With this in mind, we are revising upwards our growth expectation for 2017 and – adjusted for exchange rate effects – now anticipate a low single-digit percentage increase in gross premium.
 Furthermore, we are raising our guidance for Group net income.
 Reflecting the fact that we have been able to successfully close several financial solutions contracts in life and health reinsurance, we now expect Group net income to exceed EUR 1 billion.
 Our forecast is always subject to the proviso that major losses remain within the budget of EUR 825 million and assumes that there are no unforeseen distortions on capital markets.
 We anticipate a return on investment of 2.7 percent.

 I would like to take this opportunity to thank you, our valued shareholders, most sincerely for your trust – also on behalf of my colleagues on the Executive Board.
-A special word of thanks goes to our employees for their successful, very good and reliable work.
+I would also like to express my appreciation to our employees for their very good and reliable work.
 Going forward, as in the past, we shall do everything in our power to safeguard Hannover Re’s successful development.
 It is and will remain our goal to increase the value of your company on a sustainable basis.

 Chairman of the Executive Board